 - Make homemade electrolyte drinks, and bring them with you in a water bottle.
 (See recipes below.)

-- These liquid minerals are excellent.
-Often as we’re headed out the door to my son’s soccer or basketball practice we put a generous squirt into his water bottle (and give it a shake to dissolve).
+- This DIY Electrolyte Powder is excellent.
+Often as we’re headed out the door to my son’s soccer or basketball practice we put a scant teaspoon into his water bottle (and give it a shake to dissolve).

 DIY Electrolyte Beverages